 And since we Christians now know more, we adore him all the more, and come to Christmas with no less joy than these emotionally enthused magi.
 Our Advent worship is more that of these star-gazing “wise men” than it is that of the scrupulous Jerusalem religious elite, who know their Scriptures, but won’t bow their knee.
 We come as sinners, struggling, unclean, unimpressive, veritable astrologers.

 But it doesn’t mean we come joyless here on this third Sunday of Advent.
-Rather, because he is marvelously merciful — because his advent is Grace Incarnate (Titus 2:11), because he came to seek and save lost magi (Luke 19:10), to heal the sick and call the sinners (Matthew 2:17), to serve the spiritually broken (Mark 10:45) and destroy the works of the devil (1 John 3:8) — we come joyful and triumphant.
+Rather, because he is marvelously merciful — because his advent is Grace Incarnate (Titus 2:11), because he came to seek and save lost magi (Luke 19:10), to heal the sick and call the sinners (Mark 2:17), to serve the spiritually broken (Mark 10:45) and destroy the works of the devil (1 John 3:8) — we come joyful and triumphant.
 Sinners come, even in star-gazing rebellion so great as ours, and we adore Christ the Lord with joy — rejoicing exceedingly with great joy.

 Come, let us adore him.